 This should make decompressing of packages/archives faster, which may result in a faster installation speed.

-With the sheer number of upgrades, the Ubuntu team is rushing to implement all the new features destined for this release.
 Consequently, this should then allow them time to fully bake the new features ahead of the release of Ubuntu 22.04 LTS (I can’t wait already!)